jibu-aji/jibu-aji/README.md

 ## 🚀 Projects

-**NEWS WEB APPLICATION - OPENBOOK**
+**NEWS WEB APPLICATION - OPENBOOK — INTELLIGENT NEWS, SMARTER CONVERSATIONS**
-*Marian College Autonomous Kuttikkanam*
+*College Project-*
-Crafted a Django-based news publishing platform with role-based access control for Admin, Editor, Moderator, and User.
-Developed an interactive analytics dashboard for administrators, visualizing user engagement and article performance.
-Integrated Google Generative AI API for intelligent Q&A and personalized content recommendations.
+Developed a Django-based news and content platform with role-based access control (Admin, Editor, Moderator, User).
+Integrated the Google Gemini API to automatically generate AI-powered contextual Q&A for published articles.
+Designed and implemented a modular backend structure with multiple Django apps for content management and user engagement.
+Focused on backend logic, database modeling, and AI integration to enhance content understanding and interaction.

-**Power BI Visualization Dashboard – COVID-19 Impact on Students**
+**POWER BI DASHBOARD VISUALIZATION – COVID-19 Impact on Students**
 Designed a Power BI dashboard to analyze COVID-19’s impact on students, revealing key insights into engagement, lifestyle trends, and online learning experiences.
 Delivered actionable recommendations to improve student wellness and digital learning outcomes.

 **IPL 2008–2024 Exploratory Data Analysis**